crosscompute/crosscompute-policies/privacy.md

 ## CrossCompute's global privacy practices

-Information that we collect will be stored and processed in the United States in accordance with this Privacy Statement.
+Information that we collect will be stored and processed in the United States in accordance with this Privacy Policy.
 However, we understand that we have users from different countries and regions with different privacy expectations, and we try to meet those needs.

 We provide the same standard of privacy protection to all our users around the world, regardless of their country of origin or location, and we are proud of the levels of notice, choice, accountability, security, data integrity, access, and recourse we provide.
 We have appointed a Privacy Counsel and we work hard to comply with the applicable data privacy laws wherever we do business.
 Additionally, we require that if our vendors or affiliates have access to User Personal Information, they must comply with our privacy policies and with applicable data privacy laws, including signing data transfer agreements such as Standard Contractual Clause agreements.